isabella232/api-documentation-1/glossary.md

 ## P
 <dl>
   <dt>Partial return</dt>
-  <dd>A partial return means that goods that is part of an original sale is being returned.
+  <dd>A partial return means that goods that are part of an original sale are being returned.
 In such a case, an amount is normally resolved and refunded from the original payment.
 See Refund.</dd>
 </dl>

 <dl>